chris-kc-cheng/study-notes/README.md

   2. Appropriate estimation model (reflect risk exposure) e.g. CAPM
   3. Validate the model fit
 - 14 common pitfalls
-  1. Noise, use quality control chart
+  1. Noise, use quality control chart, should lie within one (two) standard-error confidence interval 68% (95%) of the time
-  2. Past return is not reliable indicator of future performance, should also assess firm, process and sfaff
+  2. Past return is not reliable indicator of future performance, should also assess firm, process and staff
   3. Benchmark, should represent the process, risk factor, investible with proper treatment of cash, non-linear relationships
   4. Appraisal measure, context matters - standalone vs total portfolio
   5. Scalability of risk, if there is restriction in leverage or hedging